mmcesim/mmcesim/README.md

 CLI & GUI Application for Millimeter Wave Channel Estimation Simulation

 > **Note** This application is currently under active development.
+> The task-oriented method will be published after the patent is accepted.

 ## Citation
 Find mmCEsim useful to your research?